 RONGTONG GLOBAL INVESTMENT LIMITED

-Eddie Lau has over 16 years of investment management and trading experience in Asia and North America.
-He joined Rongtong Global Investment as CIO and Deputy CEO in April 2018 to lead their international investment efforts in equities, fixed income and multi-managers and cross-border solutions.
+Eddie Lau has 17 years of investment management experience in Asia and North America.
+He joined Rongtong Global Investment as Chief Investment Officer and Deputy Chief Executive Officer in 2018 to lead the international investment activities in equities, fixed income, external multi-managers and China cross-border solutions.